huyennguyenthanh/Clinic-Management-Flask-App/README.md

 + create a endpoint : $ export endpoint=main.py
 + $ flask run

 2. All info about project is in file report.
+A simple data is in file database.sql

 Thanks !